lizaodawn/IMMARKUS-wiki-clone/01-Overview.md

 ## Relation Annotation

 With IMMARKUS you can add relationships between annotated entities.
-You have the option to create directional or undirectional relations and set constraints on the source and target entities.
+You have the option to create directed or undirected relations and set constraints on the source and target entities.

 ![01-fig4](update-images/01_overview_fig4.png)
 **Figure 4.** Creating a Relation between Two Entities in IMMARKUS